google/WebFundamentals/src/content/en/updates/2018/03/present-web-pages-to-secondary-attached-displays.md

 `PresentationRequest` can be an array like `['cast://foo’, 'apple://foo', 'https://example.com']` as this is not relevant there.

-We can now monitor presentation display availability and for instance toggle a "Present" button visibility based on presentation displays availability.
+We can now monitor presentation display availability and toggle a "Present" button visibility based on presentation displays availability.
 Note that we can also decide to always show this button.

 Caution: the browser may use more energy while the `availability` object is alive and actively listening for presentation display availability changes.
 Please